Symmetries of order four on K3 surfaces: The fixed locus

 since $\sigma^*$ acts as multiplication by $i$ on $H^{2,0}(X)$.
 By \cite[p.
 567]{atiyahsinger} one obtains:

-where $n$ is the number of isolated fixed points, $P$ is an isolated fixed point, $T_P$ denotes the tangent space at $P$ and $C_i$ are the curves in the fixed locus.
+where $n$ is the number of isolated fixed points, $x$ is an isolated fixed point and $T_x$ denotes the tangent space at $x$.
 Comparing the two formulas for $L(\sigma)$ we obtain the relation $n=2\alpha+4$.
 In particular this implies that the fixed locus of $\sigma$ (and thus that of $\sigma^2$) is not empty.
-We consider now the topological Lefschetz fixed point formula
+We now consider the topological Lefschetz fixed point formula

 Since $\tr (\sigma^*|H^2(X,\IR))=r-l$, then: